sthuy9804/msu-cse-outreach.github.io/index.md

 # MSU CSE Outreach

-The Department of Computer Science and Engineering at Michigan State University is committed to empowering the next generation of leaders in technology through K-12 outreach.
+The [Office for Women in Engineering](https://www.egr.msu.edu/wie/) and the [Department of Computer Science and Engineering](https://www.cse.msu.edu/) at [Michigan State University](https://www.msu.edu/) are committed to empowering the next generation of leaders in technology through K-12 outreach.

 Technology's future begins in today's classrooms.